 We want to create a home for brands with stories to tell.
 Brands you’ll want to know about because of what they stand for.
 Whether you are here to buy or to sell, we are pleased to offer a healthy online business environment that meets your needs and desires.

-Natalie Matthews (from Melbourne Victoria, Australia) started Height Of Fashion almost 5 years ago.
+Natalie Matthews (from Melbourne Victoria, Australia) started Height Of Fashion over 5 years ago.

 Hey, I am Natalie Matthews the Founder of Height-Of-Fashion, An online clothing store for tall women 5’10” and over.